Fahim602/Fahim602.github.io/projects/Secure-Office-Network-Deployment/secure-office-network-deployment.md

 **Objective: Create the physical and logical setup of the network in Packet Tracer**

-This section covers the physical setup of the network in packet tracer, the logical configuration of devices and VLAN's and testing intra/inter-VLAN communication.
+This section covers the physical setup of the network in packet tracer and verifying intra-subnet communication.

 ### 2.1 Physical Setup